Helping you excel in higher education

 - In addition to the support we offer, you may be eligible for Disability Students' Allowance (DSA).

 - If you are awaiting your DSA support or have found you are not eligible, you can book a weekly one-to-one appointment.
-This support is provided by the Academic Skills Centre.

 - Support with accessing lectures, such as access to lecture materials in advance or handouts in an alternative format, can be arranged with curriculum staff.